 Additionally, Pummel Party includes a mini-game mode that skips all the board game sections and puts you right in action.

 Puyo Puyo Tetris takes the best parts of both popular puzzle franchises and puts them all together in one package.
 The game includes five different modes that have up to four players looking to outlast each other while alternating between Puyo Puyo and Tetris-style puzzle-matching.

-If custom rules are more your thing, Puyo Puyo Tetris includes the option to create ‘Free Play’ matches with unique win conditions and settings tailored for you.
+If custom rules are more your thing, Puyo Puyo Tetris includes the option of creating ‘Free Play’ matches with unique win conditions and settings tailored for you.
 One of the best aspects of casual puzzlers like Puyo Puyo Tetris is how accessible they are, even for people who don’t typically play video games.

-Stikbold! is an intense sports game with frenetic dodge ball combat.
-In it, up to four players compete in over-the-top dodge ball matches set across a wide-selection of maps with different environmental hazards that affect player and ball movement.
+Stikbold! is an intense sports game with frantic dodge ball combat.
+Up to four players compete in over-the-top dodge ball matches set across a wide selection of maps with different environmental hazards that affect the player’s and ball’s movement.

 The game allows you to dive deep into your friendly rivalries and assign teams or just play free-for-all and watch the chaos unfold.
 Stikbold! is a callback to classic arcade sports games that’s brimming with hilarious characters, levels, and mini-games to explore.

 Fighting games can sometimes be a divisive choice for entertaining guests, especially if less competitive or inexperienced gamers surround you.
 That being said, we’re still recommending Mortal Kombat 11 because it’s a franchise that has been around for so long that everyone knows it.